Graduate School Funding

 More than 25 scholarships are available in the College of Education for new and continuing graduate students who show promise of making significant contributions to the fields of education and kinesiology.

-Students apply for most of these scholarships through an online application system open from mid-December to late-January each year.
 Exceptions include scholarships intended to help recruit new students, as well as some scholarships offered within specific academic programs and departments.

 Available EAD Endowed Scholarships are: